 There are quite a few design changes that are immediately obvious in the Logitech G533 wireless gaming headset that downgraded things from its older brother, the G933.
 The most obvious is the lack of any LED lighting, which we assume was either removed due to the price breaks, or possibly just to save on battery.
 Other than that, changes include the move to an air weave type of fabric on the ear cups instead of leather, and a new headband design that takes on more of an oval-heavy arch style.
 The headband’s plastic covering is extendable and designed to adjust to any head size, which ought to make it a comfortable fit.

 Read More: Best Wireless Gaming Headsets on the Market

-It took some adjusting (and about 15 hours of break-in time), but once we got the headband locked into position the headset was easy to wear for anywhere between 3-6 hours at a time.
-After six hours, however, the scratchiness of the earcup material would start to get unbearable and I’d need to take a breather for about 30 minutes before I could put them back on.
+It took some adjusting (and about 15 hours of break-in time), but once we got the headband locked into position, the headset was easy to wear for anywhere between 3-6 hours at a time.
+After six hours, however, the earcup material’s scratchiness would become unbearable, and I’d need to take a breather for about 30 minutes before I could put them back on.

 As far as the weight was concerned, at just 12.3oz, the G533 is easily one of the lightest headsets we’ve tested to date; but that comes at a cost.
 Overall the G533 feels pretty cheaply made, with a plastic housing that gives off an aura of a product priced way below the $149.99 you’ll shell out to get your foot in the door.

-The Logitech G533 comes with an in-line retractable microphone, and uses the 2.4GHz spectrum to wirelessly transmit its sound, though the option to connect through USB is still available, and runs DTS Headphone:X 7.1 Surround Sound (Windows-only) in games that support it.
+The Logitech G533 comes with an in-line retractable microphone and uses the 2.4GHz spectrum to wirelessly transmit its sound, though the option to connect through USB is still available, and runs DTS Headphone:X 7.1 Surround Sound (Windows-only) in games that support it.
 Check out the Sennheiser PC 363 7.1 Dolby gaming headset for another option with surround sound.